finsweet/eslint-config/README.md

 # eslint-config

-Finsweet's official configuration for ESLint
+Finsweet's official configuration for ESLint.

 ## How to start